cljoly/readme-in-static-site/README.md

 ## Example

-### Add a front matter
+### Add a Front Matter

-Most static site generators require a “[frontmatter](https://gohugo.io/getting-started/configuration/#configure-front-matter)” at the beginning of a markdown file to attach some metadata.
+Most static site generators require a “[front matter](https://gohugo.io/getting-started/configuration/#configure-front-matter)” at the beginning of a markdown file to attach some metadata.
 But you don’t want to add this to your GitHub README!
 Let’s hide this on GitHub and have it in the script’s output.

 In you .md file on GitHub, put: